fstrozzi/bioruby-pipengine/README.md

 A single job script, for each sample, will be generated with all the instructions for these steps.
 If more than one step declares a **cpu** key, the highest cpu value will be assigned for the whole job.

-If the pipeline is defined with steps that are dependent one from the other, in the scenario where more steps are run together PipEngine will check if for a given step the expected input is already available.
-If not, it will assume the input will be found in the current working directory, because the input itself has not yet been generated.

-This is because the output folders are by definition based on the job executed.
-So one step in one job, means one output folder with the step name, but more steps in one job means that all the outputs generated will be in the same job directory that will be named by default as the concatenation of all the steps names.
+Each step will save outputs into a separated folder, under the ```<output>```, exactly if they were run separately.
+This way, if the job fails for some reason, it will be possible to check which steps were already completed and restart from there.

-Since this can be a problem when a lot of steps are run together in the same job, a '--name' parameter it's available to rename the job (and thus the corresponding output folder).
+When multiple steps are run in the same job, by default PipEngine will generate the job name as the concatenation of all the steps names.
+Since this could be a problem when a lot of steps are run together in the same job, a '--name' parameter it's available to rename the job in a more convinient way.

 :: Examples ::
 ==============